 Riso and Hudson refer to the Eight as “The Leader.”
 In Myers-Briggs parlance, the Eight is characterized by a strength of extraverted Judgment (think CEO), as exemplified, for instance, in the ENFJ and ENTJ types.
 We might therefore expect to see more IFJs than IFPs typing as 9w8s.

-With that being said, it is not at all uncommon to find IFPs taking up management jobs (see my book, The 16 Personality Types, for more on this), since EJ success in many respects represents the pinnacle of type development for IFPs (i.e., mastery of their inferior Te function).
-Thus, the lure of their inferior function, which symbolically embodies the Eight’s strengths, may inspire some IFPs to identify with the 9w8 subtype.
+With that being said, it is not at all uncommon to find IFPs taking up management jobs (see my book, The 16 Personality Types, for more on this), since competence with extraverted judgment in many respects represents the pinnacle of their type development (i.e., mastery of their inferior function, Extraverted Thinking).
+In other words, the fact that IFPs’ inferior function symbolically embodies the Eight’s strengths may inspire them to identify with the 9w8 subtype.

 Enneagram 9w1 Subtype